RafaDev-Code/gpt-image-1-mask-edit/README.md

 ---

-### 2. Instalar Dependencias / Install Dependencies 🟢
+### 2. Install Dependencies 🟢

-**🇪🇸:** Navega al directorio del proyecto en tu terminal e instala los paquetes necesarios:

-**🇺🇸:** Navigate to the project directory in your terminal and install the necessary packages:
+Navigate to the project directory in your terminal and install the necessary packages:

 ```bash
 npm install